 My philosophy is you need the write tool for the job, and if your job (or part time job) is adventure, the Arc’teryx Beta AR is the perfect tool for you.

-I understand that the Arc’teryx Beta AR might be cost prohibitive for many backpackers.
+I understand that the Arc’teryx Beta AR might be cost-prohibitive for many backpackers.
 For many years I was in the same position.
-If you can find a way to swing it you will NEVER be disappointed.
+If you can find a way to swing it you will likely NEVER be disappointed.

-At least you can take comfort in knowing that if you go with a Beta AR jacket, you will certainly be buying the ABSOLUTE best.
+At least you can take comfort in knowing that if you go with a Beta AR jacket, you will certainly be buying the ABSOLUTE best in class when it comes to hiking rain shells.

 Stay dry my friends…